Ditch Stonecrop, Star Fruit, Virginia Stonecrop

 Plants of the World Online lists two species of Penthorum.
 The genus is also a member of its own family, Penthoraceae.

 The above distribution map for Penthorum sedoides is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 Besides being native to the eastern half of North America, it is also a native of Vietnam.
-The USDA Plants Database map is similar for North America.
-The species may be more widespread than what the maps show/
+The USDA Plants Database map is similar for the United States and Canada.
+The species may be more widespread than what the maps show.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.